 Clues for children to use

-Detecting fake news can be like a “spot the difference” game.
+Make detecting fake news like a “spot the difference” game.

-These questions are clues for kids that a source may be dodgy:
+Get you kids thinking by asking these questions as they are clues that a source may be dodgy:

 - Is the URL or site name unusual?
 For example, those with a “.co” are often trying to masquerade as real news sites.